rcbops/rpc-soak-tests/rpc-rally/README.md

-And are timestamped text files that contain the stdout of the Rally tasks and within are the tasks IDs and Rally commands to generate the HTML, JUnit and or raw JASON reports if desired.
+And are timestamped text files that contain the stdout of the Rally tasks and within are the tasks IDs and Rally commands to generate the HTML, JUnit and or raw JSON reports if desired.
 Examples of these files can be seen within the results directory mentioned above.

 **Note: the runner is still work in progress but fully functional.**